mahendrameghwal/Netflix/README.md

 This Netflix clone includes the following features:

-Browse movies and TV shows by categories.
+Browse movies and by categories.
 Search for movies by title.
 View details about a movie including its trailer.
 Sign up, sign in, and sign out.

-# Screenshots
+## Screenshots

-Here are some screenshots of the Netflix clone:
+### Here are some screenshots of the Netflix clone:

 Browse page screenshot